-In December, the Swedish Medical Products Agency announced that it had agreed that Sweden will be the reference member state for Moberg Pharma's registration application.
-The decision is very encouraging, since the Swedish MPA has a good international reputation, and we now have a timetable that has been accepted by the authority that an application can be submitted in March 2022.
-This is in spite the challenges that regulatory authorities have faced during the pandemic in the form of limited resources and many parallel applications.
-In March 2022, we submited a full application through the decentralized process, which offers the possibility of data exclusivity in Europe for up to 10 years following market approval.
-The company's goal remains unchanged, to receive its first market approval and launch MOB-015 in 2023.
+In December 2021, the Medical Products Agency in Sweden agreed to be the reference member state for Moberg Pharma AB's registration application.
+The decision was very encouraging, since the Swedish MPA has a good international reputation, and we also recieved a timetable accepted by the authority which enabled the application to be submitted in March 2022.
+We submitted a full application through the decentralized process, which offers the possibility of data exclusivity in Europe for up to 10 years following market approval.
+In August, the company received the preliminary assessment report from the Swedish MPA and all comments from other countries in the registration process.
+The approval process is not fully in our control as we are dependent on the response times from regulatory authorities.
+Based on data from previous processes, the registration application is expected to be granted within 18 months after submission.